 - Bartholomew seems to be the same as Nathanael.
 He was from that place and could not admit that something good could come from Nazareth (Jn 1, 46).

-- Thomas was capable to maintain his opinion for a whole week, against the witness of all the others (Jn 20, 24-25).
+- Thomas was capable of maintaining his opinion for a whole week, against the witness of all the others (Jn 20, 24-25).
 But when he saw that he was mistaken he was not afraid to recognize his error (Jn 20, 26-28).
 He was generous, ready to die with Jesus (Jn 11, 16).

-- Mathew or Levi he was the Publican, the tax collector, like Zacchaeus (Mt 9, 9; Lk 19, 2).
-They were persons committed in the oppressing system of the time.
+- Mathew or Levi was the Publican, a tax collector, like Zacchaeus (Mt 9, 9; Lk 19, 2).
+They were persons committed to the oppressing system of the time.

 - Simon, instead seems belonged to the movement which was radically opposed to the system that the Roman Empire imposed on the Jewish people.
-This is why they also called it Zelots (Lk 6, 15).
-The group of the Zelots succeeded in provoking a armed revolt against the Romans.
+This is why they also called them Zelots (Lk 6, 15).
+The group of Zelots succeeded in provoking an armed revolt against the Romans.

 - Judas was the one who was in charge of the money of the group (Jn 13, 29).
 He betrayed Jesus.

-- James of Alphaeus and Judas Thadeus, of these two the Gospels say nothing except the name.
+- Nothing is said about James of Alphaeus and Judas Thadeus in in the Gospels except the name.